-Poke (POH-keh) bowls are one of the newest trends on the food scene and for good reason.
-Not only are they beautiful and filled with a delicious profile of flavors, but they can also be very healthy.
+Salmon Poke (POH-keh) Bowls have moved from trendy to mainstream and for good reason.
+Not only are they beautiful and filled with a delicious profile of flavors, they can also be very healthy.
 They are usually high in lean protein, heart-healthy fats from fish, avocado and seeds, and packed full of vegetables and whole grains.
-Therefore they are vitamin, mineral, and antioxidant powerhouses.
+Therefore they are vitamin, mineral and antioxidant powerhouses.

-When constructing your own, be mindful of portion sizes.
+When constructing your own poke bowl, be mindful of portion sizes.
 If using rice, quinoa or noodles, stick to 1/2 cup portion.
 Add sauces, but remember fats and sugars can add up.
 Have fun with it.
-There are so many combinations to try.
+There are so many poke bowl combinations to try.

 Buy a full salmon fillet to save some money and use a Salmon Knife to slice it into chunks.
 Meanwhile, the 5" Petite Santoku and 7" Santoku will work great for cutting the cucumber, carrots, green onions and avocados.

-If a lunchtime salad bores you, try a poke bowl.
+If a lunchtime salad bores you, try a Salmon Poke Bowl.
 They are fresh, tasty, and healthy, keeping you full and satisfied to power through the afternoon.

 Nutrition: 505kcal, 34.7g total fat, 38mg cholesterol, 78mg sodium, 29g carbohydrate, 8.7g fiber, 19.8g protein